dragonstonehafiz/halo-dialogue-archive/README.md

 **Browse** — A file browser for navigating the audio archive for each game.

+**Search** — Search for specific voice lines by transcript or filename, with optional filters for game, character, and tags.

 ## Metadata (Supabase)

 File metadata is stored in a Supabase Postgres database.
 The `audio_files` table has the following columns: